 As is evident, our model contains more parameters than moments we can match from the available data.
 This is important to take into consideration when interpreting the results that follow.
-For example, we could have chosen a larger elasticity of substitution parameter, ρ , and offset the reduction in simulated growth by adjusting total factor productivity, B, or even the productivity premium on private expenditure, θ .6 The point is that there are many choices of parameters that would provide a similar matching of the model's moments to the observed data.
+For example, we could have chosen a larger elasticity of substitution parameter, ρ , and offset the reduction in simulated growth by adjusting total factor productivity, B, or even the productivity premium on private expenditure, θ .7 The point is that there are many choices of parameters that would provide a similar matching of the model's moments to the observed data.
 To inform the impact this has on our results, we do carry out sensitivity analyses on key parameters.

 Therefore, we exhibit the experiments below as illustrations of the role of public and private spending, their relative productivity and the substitutability between them, in influencing the growth and inequality effects of changes in tax policies that fund public spending on education.
-Table 2 shows the observed and simulated moments we use for the computa-
+Table 2 shows the observed and simulated moments we use for the computational exercises.

-$^{^6\}theta$ is not completely free in this case as changing it would also require a change in several other parameters.
+$^{^{7}\}theta$ is not completely free in this case as changing it would also require a change in several other parameters.

-Data Model Annualized Growth Rate 0.0646 0.0570 Gini Coefficient, 1985 0.3200 0.3200 Gini Coefficient, 2005 0.3200 0.3416 Public Expenditure Share (nE/Y) , 1985 0.0330 0.0342 Public Expenditure Share (nE/Y) , 2005 0.0350 0.0341 Private Expenditure Share $(1/Y \sum e)$, 1985 0.0037 0.0049 Private Expenditure Share $(1/Y \overline{\sum} e)$, 2005 0.0085 0.0096 tional exercises.
+Data Model Annualized Growth Rate 0.0646 0.0570 Gini Coefficient, 1985 0.3200 0.3200 Gini Coefficient, 2005 0.3200 0.3416 Public Expenditure Share (nE/Y) , 1985 0.0330 0.0342 Public Expenditure Share (nE/Y) , 2005 0.0350 0.0341 Private Expenditure Share $(1/Y \sum e)$, 1985 0.0037 0.0049 Private Expenditure Share $(1/Y \overline{\sum} e)$, 2005 0.0085 0.0096

 Table 2: Observed and simulated moments corresponding to Tamil Nadu, 1985-2005.
+Source: Various Issues of the Economic Survey; State Finances: A Study of Budgets 2010 (Reserve Bank of India); and the National Account Statistics.